List of Friday the 13th characters: Tina & Terri

-Tina & Terri Moore are two twins, who live locally in Crystal Lake where they meet six teens who have rented a cabin for the weekend.
+Tina & Terri are two twins, who live locally in Crystal Lake where they meet six teens who have rented a cabin for the weekend.
 They spend the day skinny dipping with their new friends and at a party that night, Terri decides to leave the more promiscuous Tina and return home alone.
 She is impaled through the back by Jason and killed before she can gather her bike and leave.

 After Tina and Jimmy have sex, Jimmy goes downstairs and is murdered.
 While waiting for him to return, Tina notices Terri's bicycle out in the rain before Jason suddenly bursts through the window and hurls her from the second floor.
 She falls onto the teens' parked car below and hits it with enough force to blow out all the windows in the vehicle and falls into the darkness.
 Her body is later discovered by Trish.